rifatislamomio/QR-Code-Generator/README.md

-# Project Title
+# Simple QR Code Generator

-Simple QR Code Generator
+ A python script that can generate QR Code

 ## Getting Started